Kaushikdey647/oopsy_bombsy/README.md

 5. Introducing spikes on the platform
 ## Scoring system

-Score of the game would increase as soon as the hits a particular platform.
+Score of the game would increase by 1 unit as soon as the ball hits a particular platform.